Nicola1971/SchemaWebPage-plugin/README.md

 ```

-**SchemaWebPage plugin**

-![SchemaWebPage](https://raw.githubusercontent.com/Nicola1971/SchemaWebPage-plugin/master/schemawebpage-plugin-conf-rc13.jpg)

 ## Configuration parameters:

 The default plugin configuration works with the Evolution demo content installation and most used modx snippets, but it can be customized according to the need.

+![SchemaWebPage](https://raw.githubusercontent.com/Nicola1971/SchemaWebPage-plugin/master/schemawebpage-plugin-conf-rc13.jpg)

 * **Default itemscope itemtype:** default itemscope type applied to body tag of all images (can be overwritten by page tv value)
 * **Contact page id:** id of contact page. http://schema.org/ContactPage